 Determine Feeding Frequency

 Adult dogs can be fed multiple meals throughout the day or one singular meal.
-Either feeding option is suitable for adult dogs.
+Either feeding option is suitable for most adult dogs.
 If multiple meals are fed throughout the day, divide the daily feeding intake by the frequency of meals fed throughout the day to calculate individual meal amounts.

 Calculate Calories